 If we award you funding and you plan to work with one or more delivery partners, it will be a term and condition of your grant offer that you have a formal signed partnership agreement with them.
-If you're successful, the draft delivery partnership agreement must be approved by us and finalised prior to any funding being released.
+If you're successful, the draft delivery partnership agreement must be deemed to be compliant (with our terms and conditions) by us and finalised prior to any funding being released.
 We may request changes to the draft agreement before it's finalised.
 You can find guidance on what a delivery partnership agreement should include on our website.